-When we visit or carry out inspections, we will give feedback to businesses to encourage and reinforce good practice.
+When we visit or carry out inspections, we will give feedback to encourage and reinforce good practice.
 We will also share information about good practice amongst businesses and with other regulators.

-Where we and another regulator have a shared interest in a business we will work together to minimise the burden on the business, where such action is both of benefit to the business and does not harm the standard of enforcement for either regulator.
+Where we and another regulator, such as the London Fire Brigade, Health and Safety Executive or Environment Agency, have a shared interest in a business we will work together to minimise the burden on the business, particularly where such action is both of benefit to the business and does not harm the standard of enforcement for either regulator.